 Your income from your own business has consequences for your benefit.
 That is why you must always report the income to UWV (in Dutch).
 For example, do you have a WIA benefit and do you make a profit with your company?
 In that case, UWV will deduct this income from your WIA benefit.
 Depending on your income, you will receive less or no benefit.

-You must also report your income (in Dutch) to the Tax and Customs Administration.
-UWV and the Tax and Customs Administration will compare the statements afterwards.
+You must also report your income (in Dutch) to the Tax Administration.
+UWV and the Tax Administration will compare the statements afterwards.
 You must repay any excess benefit to the UWV.

 8. Comply with your benefits obligations